 - The Music Business Track is for students seeking careers as business people in the music industry, combining one of the above tracks, most likely the Essentials Track, with a second major in Business or Journalism is a recommended course of study.

 - The Essentials Track allows students to complete degree requirements with the broadest possible range of course options and fewest number of credits.
 This track can work well for students who are double-majoring.

-- In the Hybrick Track, the path may be hybridized for specialized student goals and areas of focus.
+- In the Hybrid Track, the path may be hybridized for specialized student goals and areas of focus.

 A degree concentration in Popular Music Studies requires approximately two years of music coursework with no audition or portfolio needed.
+Students can elect to take more music coursework to complete general elective requirements, and can take music courses for four years should they choose to.
 The School of Music and Dance is available to help each student choose or construct an appropriate advising track.
-For questions about this, students may contact either the Music Undergraduate Advisor or Associate Professor Toby Koenigsberg.
+For questions about this, students may contact either the Undergraduate Music Advisor or Popular Music Chair Toby Koenigsberg.